earn-alliance/earnmanagement.com/docs/features/payments.md

 ![skip payment](04_Payments_Skip.gif)

-8. **Expand each Payment Event** by clicking on the arrow on the left, which will show you something of an itemized invoice.
+8. **Expand each Payment Event** by clicking on the arrow on the left, which will show you something of an itemized invoice breakdown.
 You will see who and how much each person gets paid, usually the scholar, manager and trainer, if any.

 ![expand payment details](04_Payments_Expand_Detail.gif)